gmurro/tablut/README.md

 Both white and black players have been implemented using Iterative Deepening search combined with MinMax algorithm and AlphaBeta cuts.
 Simple heuristics described in these [brief slides](BrAInmatesTablutPresentation.pdf) guarantee a deep exploration of the game tree.

+## Results
+**_1° place_** in the group stage and in the final standings.
+Out of a total of 16 games, our player won 13 games, drew 2 and lost 1.
+Congratulations to all participants, but especially to team "tabloidi" for being the only team to defeat our player.
+You can see the awards and results obtained in the competition in this [folder]().

 ## Download

 First of all, you need to download the project through cloning.